golemfactory/golem-js-preview-program/tasks/8-select-providers/README.md

 2. Add custom ProposlaFilter, to select providers within the desired price range.

+3. Add changes in the `select-prividers` directory.

+4. [Fill out the feedback form](./FEEDBACK.md) and publish changes in your repository fork.
 ## Additional info

 - Golem JS demand options and custom ProsoalFilters are demonstrated in [examples](https://docs.golem.network/creators/javascript/examples/selecting-providers).